13 rooftop bars and restaurants to soak up the sun in the UK

 The Standard Rooftop

-The Standard Hotel – which is known for its distinct and loud design – unveiled a brand new rooftop in recent weeks, making it the newest addition to eating and drinking in King’s Cross.
+The Standard Hotel – which is known for its distinct and loud design – unveiled a brand new rooftop last year, making it the newest addition to eating and drinking in King’s Cross.
 It takes inspiration from the hotel’s New York roots as it offers up advantageous views of the St Pancras Clock Tower.
 Open from Wednesday to Sunday, it promises a relaxed “festival-like” atmosphere and a menu of three bottled cocktails (spicy Tommy’s margarita, elderflower collins and rum punch) supplied by Black Lines cocktails.

 Iconic landmarks can be seen from various tables including Tower Bridge, The Shard and Tower of London, and it’s quickly become one of London’s most sought-after rooftops.
 The British produce on the menu comes with a French twist and it has an impressive cocktail menu with signatures going the extra mile thanks to fat-washed whiskey and pea-infused vodkas.

 D&D group is responsible for some of England’s most luxurious and high-end restaurants and 20 Stories is one of its most impressive in the north west.
-Split between a rooftop terrace, restaurant and cocktail bar, this top floor oasis caters for every kind of occasion, whether it be an anniversary, celebration or a couple of well deserved drinks after work.
+Split between a rooftop terrace, restaurant and cocktail bar, this top floor oasis in Manchester caters for every kind of occasion, whether it be an anniversary, celebration or a couple of well deserved drinks after work.
 The menus available are extensive, with a la carte, brunch, light snacks (all using locally sourced ingredients) and all manner of drinks, from classic cocktails to dessert wine.

-Sky Garden is one of London’s greatest treasures, nestled atop the “Walkie Talkie” building on Fenchurch Street.
-The garden, which is forested with endless varieties of flora and fauna, is one of the highest in Europe, giving anyone who’s brave enough to travel up to level 43, 360 degree vistas of the city.
+Sky Garden, one of London’s greatest treasures, is nestled atop the “Walkie Talkie” building on Fenchurch Street.
+The garden, which is forested with endless varieties of flora and fauna, is one of the highest in Europe, giving anyone who’s brave enough to travel up to level 43, 360-degree vistas of the City.
 More than one million people visit the venue each year and it’s not hard to understand why.
 Live DJ sets are scheduled throughout the week and there are a handful of award-winning restaurants, including Darwin Brasserie.

 Issho is a rooftop Japanese restaurant in Leeds offering a contemporary twist on traditional Izakaya dining.
 Spread across an outdoor terrace, Kori bar and indoor restaurant, the interiors are completely pared back with natural lighting from floor-to-ceiling windows highlighting its minimalistic features.
 The drinks menu zones in on a specialist selection of premium sake, with the cocktail list inspired by Japanese sites, culture and events.

-The Rooftop St James
+The Rooftop at The Trafalgar St. James

 This skyward hideaway offers itself up as a safe haven from the bustling streets below, so you can enjoy one of the capital’s busiest areas without rubbing shoulders with strangers, all while you have a drink in hand.
 Table 13 in The Gallery is by far the best seat in the house and the menu, depending on what season you visit in, rotates to ensure only the best is plated up on the marble-topped tables.

 Marco Pierre White Restaurant & Grill